oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing Item in Revision History
 <missing-item-in-revision-history>
-It MUST be tested that items of the revision history do not omit a version number when the items are sorted ascending by `date` and as a second level criteria `number`.
+It SHALL be tested that items of the revision history do not omit a version number when the items are sorted ascending by `date` and as a second level criteria `number`.